maximilianh/crisporWebsite/manual/manual.md

 [column 7](#col7) of the guide list.

-For other researchers, e.g. those that use mice without further inbreeding or work on cell cultures or even worse, on medical applications, off-targets can be the main headache of the technique.
+For other researchers, e.g. those that use mice without further inbreeding or work on cell cultures or on medical applications, the off-targets need to be addressed.
 Here is a quick summary of what is relatively well-known about off-targets:

 - off-target effects primarily depend on the guide sequence.
 A guide sequence that is entirely different from every 20mer (e.g. many guides targeting GFP)